javactrl/javactrl/README.md

 There `SyncUnwind` and `AsyncUnwind` are the same simple subclasses of `Unwind`.
 As you can see, we can continue the execution either synchronously or asynchronously.
 This is unlike, for example, JavaScript async/await, where we can only continue asynchronously after the Promise is resolved there.

-It's well known how the switching from async operations callbacks to direct style async code (for example, async/await in JavaScript) helps to clean up the code.
+Switching from async operations callbacks to direct style async code (for example, async/await in JavaScript) helps to clean up the code.
 Even better results can be achieved by using direct style code in event-based applications where using small callbacks is common.
 This is implemented in another library for creating Apache Kafka-based workflow definitions.

 ## Caveats